serenamm/django-simple-pwa/README.rst

 PWA
 ###

-PWA is a simple Django app to develop and deploy a Progressive Web Application.
+PWA is a simple Django app to develop and deploy a Foodshake.

 Detailed documentation is in the "docs" directory.